Planning Your Dream Elopement on the Oregon Coast

 🌲 How to Get Married on the Oregon Coast

 So, how do you legally get married on the Oregon Coast?
+Follow these simple steps:

 Apply for your marriage license at a coastal county clerk's office.

-Bring two witnesses (age 18+).
+Bring two witnesses aged 18 or older.

 Say your vows somewhere beautiful—from Cape Kiwanda to Samuel H. Boardman.